 Mail carriers are doing their best to ensure that packages arrive at their destinations as quickly as possible.
 However, some miscommunications between property managers and couriers can slow this process.
 Couriers will often try to deliver packages straight to the recipient’s door instead of taking the package to the management office.
 If that recipient isn’t home, the courier might take the package back to the distribution center if it requires a signature.

 But that’s not the biggest issue.
-When couriers bring packages to management offices of apartment complexes, multifamily communities, universities, etc., property management staff become the ones carrying out last-mile delivery.
+When couriers bring packages to apartment complex management offices, multifamily communities, universities, etc., property management staff become the ones carrying out last-mile delivery.

 This process takes time away from essential property management tasks.
 In fact, it’s estimated that every 15 packages take an hour of time to organize and distribute.
 Chances are, you don’t have the luxury of being able to spend this much time on package deliveries.